Methylphenidate (Transdermal route)

 Precautions While Using This Medicine:

-It is very important that your doctor should check the progress of your or your child at regular visits to make sure this medicine is working properly and to decide if you should continue to use it.
+Your doctor should check you or your child's progress at regular visits to make sure this medicine is working properly and to decide if you should continue to use it.
 Blood tests may be needed to check for unwanted effects.

 You should not use this medicine if you or your child have used a medicine for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Methylphenidate may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while using this medicine.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, or fainting while using this medicine.

 If you or your child have any redness, itching, swelling, or blistering where the patch has been, call your doctor right away.